The CIRCLE command is used to create circle objects in AutoCAD. This command is included in the DRAW command group.

 - Activate the CIRCLE command (select 3-Point method)

-- Specify first point on circle
+- Specify the first point on the circle.

-- Specify second point on circle
+- Specify the second point on the circle.

-» Tan, Tan, Radius (Ttr)
+» Tan, Tan, Radius (TTR)

 - Activate the CIRCLE command (select Tan-Tan-Radius method)